rodnnnney/rabbit/README.md

 node receive.js
 ```

-2. Send the file name you want to fetch (Change base_url to desired folder on local device):
+2. Send the file name you want to fetch (Change `BASE_URL` to desired folder on local device):

 ```bash
 Ready to send messages.
 Enter filenames or "exit" to quit.